 Recipe Ingredients

 - BUTTER: Softened butter is used in the cake batter and creamed with sugar.
 This helps the pound cake become moist and delicious.
-Melted butter is used for the chocolate icing and gives it a silky smooth texture.
+Melted butter is used for the chocolate ganache and gives it a silky smooth texture.

 - EGGS: The eggs are used in the cake batter and make the cake super rich and moist.